Eric uses many online services and websites. He loves to talk about them with friends and family, and he has many things

 - Don't steal content you did not make and post it as yours.
-Doing this will get you trouble with subreddit users and maybe the moderators as well.
+Doing this will get you in trouble with subreddit users and maybe the moderators as well.

-- Post links with permanent and avoid using temporary links.
+- Share permanent links and avoid using temporary links.

 - Read a linked article before commenting on it.